-Horror crash ends 'Manx Missile's' Tour de France
+Sagan loses appeal following Tour horror crash

 Arnaud Démare won the stage which ended in Vittel — becoming the first Frenchman to win a bunch sprint at the Tour for over a decade — but it was the horror crash behind him that has dominated the headlines.

-With 200 meters to go of stage four, Peter Sagan veered to his right and appeared to elbow Mark Cavendish — nicknamed the "Manx Missile" -- forcing him into the barrier at speeds of 60 kilometers per hour (37mph) and leaving the Briton with a fractured right shoulder blade.
+With 200 meters to go of stage four, Peter Sagan veered to his right and appeared to elbow Mark Cavendish, forcing him into the barrier at speeds of 60 kilometers per hour (37mph) and leaving the Briton with a fractured right shoulder blade and subsequently out of the race.

 Compatriot Ben Swift and Germany's John Degenkolb were also thrown from their bikes, with Sagan escaping the melee to seize second place.